Skip to content

 Labels

-When multiple hosts are set LoggiFly will use labels to differentiate between them both in notifications and in logging.
+When multiple hosts are set LoggiFly will use the hostname or labels to differentiate between them both in notifications and in logging.

 You can set a label by appending it to the address with "|" (see example).